 - Never My Fault: She never considers the possibility that Billy might have had a troubled upbringing after she left him, and interprets his finding her as self-assurance that he was fine without her.

 - Parental Abandonment: She abandoned Billy at the fair when he was a toddler, not feeling capable of raising him when his father was in prison.
 When they reunite nearly a decade later, she's unable (or unwilling) to make him a part of her life, outright telling him that "this isn't a good time for [her]".

 - Parents as People: Billy's memory of her is that of an ideal, if not perfect mom.
-But when he reunites with her, she has to set the record straight by telling the harsh yet understandable truth: She abandoned Billy due to the combined toll of a deadbeat partner, teenage pregnancy, and getting kicked out of her house for said pregnancy.
+But when he reunites with her, she has to set the record straight by telling him the harsh, yet understandable truth: she abandoned Billy due to the combined toll of a deadbeat partner, teenage pregnancy, and getting kicked out of her house for said pregnancy.
 While Billy is heartbroken by this revelation, he magnanimously doesn't call her out on her behavior but instead leaves her behind to embrace his new family.

 - Shed the Family Name: She reverted to her maiden name and shed the name "Batson" after Billy's father left her since it was his family name.
 This is the reason why Billy has never been able to find her until the day Eugene Choi told him about this fact.

 - Small Role, Big Impact: She only shows up in the movie for two scenes, yet she shows a major importance to Billy's Character Development and contribution to his troubled upbringing.

 - Spared by the Adaptation: She's a Posthumous Character in the comic books and most media, whether she was killed in a car crash or murdered.